 Persons working at heights may use safety belts and harnesses.
 Provision of cat-walks, wire mesh, railings reduces chances of fall-ladder and scaffoldings, stagings etc, should be anchored on firm footing and should be secured and railing should be provided as far as possible.
-All accesses should be barricaded to prevent accidental fall in accordance with good practice 7(27).
+All accesses should be barricaded to prevent accidental fall in Suffix [7(27)].